ignu/eberron2025/content/Galifar Calendar.md

 11. Aryth (Mark of Passage)
 12. Vult (Mark of Warding)

-Days of the week: Sul, Mol, Zol, Wir, Zor, Far, Sar

-Notable dates:
+**Notable dates:**
-1 YK: founding of the Kingdom of Galifar
+- 1 YK: founding of the Kingdom of Galifar
-894 YK: start of the Last War
+- 894 YK: start of the Last War
-994 YK (20 Olarune): Day of Mourning
+- 994 YK (20 Olarune): Day of Mourning
-996 YK (11 Aryth): Treaty of Thronehold
+- 996 YK (11 Aryth): Treaty of Thronehold
-998 YK: present day
+- **998 YK: present day**